executablebooks/sphinx-external-toc/README.md

 In normal Sphinx documentation, the documentation structure is defined *via* a bottom-up approach - adding [`toctree` directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents) within pages of the documentation.

-This extension facilitates a **top-down** approach to defining the Table of Contents (ToC) structure, within a single file that is external to the documentation.
+This extension facilitates a **top-down** approach to defining the Table of Contents (ToC) structure, within a single YAML file that is external to the documentation.

 ## User Guide